 Depending on how advanced your routing system is, you might select which sales rep a contact goes to based on factors like industry, company size and territory, or you might just evenly distribute leads across your sales team.

 The contact details that should be passed on to sales will vary depending on the specifics of your sales process and product.
 However, this context should generally include information like the contact’s name, email address, role, lead score (if you have one) and a link to their full contact record.
-Additionally, you should provide details about key touchpoints that indicate why the lead is being sent along now, maybe their last conversion point, the last five pieces of content they viewed, the form they just submitted and similar data that justifies their status as a marketing qualified lead.

-Components of the marketing-to-sales handoff
+Components of the MQL-to-Sales Handoff

 - Trigger point: To ensure leads are entering the sales pipeline at the right time, you need to have a trigger point that indicates their sales-readiness.
-This could be a lead score that encompasses their fit and interest, a BoFu submission or the procurement of a required piece of information for segmentation, like territory or company size
+This could be a lead score that encompasses their fit and interest, a BoFu submission or the procurement of a required piece of information for segmentation, like territory or company size.

-- Lead routing system: While the specifications of this will vary based on your company size, you need some way for leads to change ownership from the marketing team to an individual sales rep. If you only have a single-person sales team, you might not need a formal distribution system to route your leads, but likely could still benefit from an automated workflow
+- Lead routing system: While the specifications of this will vary based on your company size, you need some way for leads to change ownership from the marketing team to an individual sales rep. If you only have a single-person sales team, you might not need a formal distribution system to route your leads, but likely could still benefit from an automated workflow.

 - Notification system: When a lead is routed to a sales rep, that rep needs to be informed and provided with information about the lead.
-This notification system could be through email, a messaging platform or in-app notifications in your CRM or sales enablement software
+This notification system could be through email, a messaging platform or in-app notifications in your CRM or sales enablement software.

 Common Issues in the Marketing-to-Sales Handoff